What are chatbots?

 What is the disadvantage?

-The disadvantage is that this method requires you to completely depend on the platform.
+Well, the disadvantage is that this method requires you to completely depend on the platform.

 As a result, you are limited in the ways you can configure your chatbot.